 Hormone therapy is a cancer treatment that removes hormones or blocks their action and stops cancer cells from growing.
-Hormones are substances produced by glands in the body and circulated in the bloodstream.
+Hormones are substances made by glands in the body and circulated in the bloodstream.
 In prostate cancer, male sex hormones can cause prostate cancer to grow.
-Drugs, surgery, or other hormones are used to reduce the production of male hormones or block them from working.
+Drugs, surgery, or other hormones are used to reduce the amount of male hormones or block them from working.

 Hormone therapy used in the treatment of prostate cancer may include the following:

-- Luteinizing hormone-releasing hormone agonists can prevent the testicles from producing testosterone.
+- Luteinizing hormone-releasing hormone agonists can prevent the testicles from making testosterone.
 Examples are leuprolide, goserelin, and buserelin.

 - Antiandrogens can block the action of androgens (hormones that promote male sex characteristics).
-Two examples are flutamide and nilutamide.
+Examples are enzalutamide, flutamide, and nilutamide.

 - Drugs that can prevent the adrenal glands from making androgens include ketoconazole and aminoglutethimide.

-- Orchiectomy is a surgical procedure to remove one or both testicles, the main source of male hormones, to decrease hormone production.
+- Orchiectomy is a surgical procedure to remove one or both testicles, the main source of male hormones, to decrease the amount of hormone being made.